trpc/trpc/www/docs/server/procedures.md

       const { ctx } = opts;
       //       ^?

-      // input includes the validate email of the user being invited & thev alidated organizationId const { input } = opts;
+      // input includes the validate email of the user being invited & the validated organizationId const { input } = opts;
       //       ^?